pluralsight/guides/in-review/java-and-j2ee/getting-started-with-jshell/article.md

 |    import java.util.stream.*
 ```

-You can import other packages, but how does JShell know where to look for custom packages like the following:
+You can import other packages, but how does JShell know where to look for custom packages?

+Consider the following case:
 ```java
 jshell> import com.mycompany.*
 ```